French Defence, Tarrasch Variation: 1.e4 e6 2.d4...... Nf6

 History and Notable Players

 It arises from the French Defense: Tarrasch Variation.
-Among the most prolific practitioners on the White side are Mladen Palac (10 games), Michele Godena (9 games), Vasil Spasov (8 games).
-On the Black side, notable exponents include Milan Drasko (49 games), Igor Naumkin (34 games), Carlos Enrique Guimard (28 games).
+On the White side, Mladen Palac (10 games), Michele Godena (9 games), Vasil Spasov (8 games) top the database.
+Notable Black exponents: Milan Drasko (49 games), Igor Naumkin (34 games), Carlos Enrique Guimard (28 games).

 Practice on Chessiverse